EVA Air: Destinations

 Most EVA Air flights originate out of Taoyuan International Airport, its main hub near Taipei, Taiwan.
 At Taoyuan International Airport, EVA Air's flight operations are concentrated in Terminal 2.
 Additionally, EVA Air and its domestic subsidiary UNI Air operate numerous flights out of Kaohsiung International Airport.
 A focus city for EVA Air outside of Taiwan is Bangkok, (its main hub being Suvarnabhumi Airport), with westerly connections to all its European destinations except for Paris, Munich, and Milan which are flown non-stop.
 Vienna is served both non-stop from Taipei and via Bangkok.

 Through the mid-2000s, EVA Air's route network was affected by the political status of Taiwan, which has historically limited access for Taiwanese airlines to Europe and certain Asian countries.
 Because Taiwanese carriers did not have direct access to China, EVA Air has used Hong Kong, Bangkok and Macau as interline destinations.
 EVA Air operated regular charter flights to China in 2008.
 The airline began regularly scheduled, direct cross-strait operations in December 2008, following the restoration of direct travel links.

 A Houston (George Bush Intercontinental Airport) route was opened in June 2015, and service to Chicago (O'Hare International Airport) began on 2 November 2016, using a 777-300ER, as part of a planned increase in North American flights from 58 flights to 77 flights a week.

 EVA Air launched a new year-round service to Istanbul on 5 March 2016, operating 777-300ER aircraft.
 This route was first downgraded to a seasonal frequency and then cancelled altogether by September 2016.
 EVA Air also launched daily service to Cebu, Philippines on 27 March 2016 using A321-200 aircraft.
 Furthermore, EVA Air expanded its Southeast Asian services by offering daily flights to Chiang Mai on 1 July 2018.

 In November 2024, EVA Air president Clay Sun revealed that the airline will commence flight from Taipei to Dallas beginning 3 November 2025.
 Dallas will be the airline's 7th destination in the United States after Houston, New York, Los Angeles, Chicago, Seattle and San Francisco.
 This will also mark Taipei, the capital of Taiwan, to be the fifth Asian city to service nonstop route to Dallas-Fort Worth after Tokyo, Seoul, Hong Kong and Shanghai.
+In July 2026, EVA Air will add another US destination, Washington, D.C. with 4 weekly flights.